llvm/torch-mlir/README.md

 * `test` for holding test code.
 * `tools` for `torch-mlir-opt` and such.
 * `python` top level directory for Python code

+## Developers
+If you would like to develop and build torch-mlir from source please look at [Development Notes](development.md)